nicktodd/dockerlabs/docs/module6_openshift4_pipelines_bitbucket.md

 12. Ensure the **Resource type** is set to `Deployment`.

 13. Check the **Add pipeline** box.
-This will create a 3 step pipeline (fetch the repository from Github, build the artifacts including the container, create/update the OpenShift deployment and all the resources it needs).
+This will create a 3 step pipeline (fetch the repository from Bitbucket, build the artifacts including the container, create/update the OpenShift deployment and all the resources it needs).

 14. Ensure the **target port** is set to `8080`.